 The following lists some of the ways in which this boundary should be maintained:

-- Staff are not permitted to allow friendships or intimate relationships to develop with you
+- Staff are not permitted to develop friendships or intimate relationships with you

 - Staff are not permitted to invite you to their home

-- Staff are expected not to socialise with you outside of work hours i.e. have a drink with you in a pub
+- Staff are not permitted to socialise with you outside of work hours i.e. have a drink with you in a pub

 - Staff are not permitted to consume alcohol or illegal substances with you at any time